Karam-Imamaliyev/mobile-brandzone-2025/README.md

 This benchmark can help tech analysts, consumers, and marketers better understand **what device truly offers the most for its price** — globally.

+## 🪨 Dataset Source

+The Dataset was picked from Kaggle (Mobiles Dataset (2025)) and adapted for this project.

 ---

 🦅